 *All diarrhea is a health concern in the classroom and effects the ability to keep the room sanitized.

-Child may be sent home with any of the following symptoms or complaints if the teacher/Director feel they are excessive and put other children at risk of infection either by direct contact or secondary contact:
+Child may be sent home with any of the following symptoms or complaints if the teacher or Executive Director feel they are excessive and put other children at risk of infection either by direct contact or secondary contact:

 - Nasal congestion / runny nose